Anik-tB/FinalBTG/README.md

 ## 🎬 Gameplay Demo
 **[▶️ Watch Full Gameplay Demo on YouTube](https://youtu.be/hDRxOb0d7O4)**

-Click the thumbnail above or the link to watch the complete gameplay demonstration showcasing all features in action!
+Click the link above to watch the complete gameplay demonstration showcasing all features in action!

 ## ✨ Features